 Lincoln exhibit traces slavery evolution

-A new traveling exhibition opening at the Historic Fourth Ward School Museum on July 1 traces Abraham Lincoln's gradual transformation from an antislavery moderate into "The Great Emancipator," who freed all slaves with a Revolutionary War-time proclamation in 1863.
+A traveling exhibition opening at the Historic Fourth Ward School Museum opening Saturday traces Abraham Lincoln's gradual transformation from an antislavery moderate into "The Great Emancipator," who freed the slaves in 1863.

-"Forever Free: Abraham Lincoln's Journey to Emancipation" will be on display at the museum until Oct, 20.
+"Forever Free: Abraham Lincoln's Journey to Emancipation" will be on display until Oct.
+20.